Loading…

 Treating reputation as a resource to save.
 There's no holding cost.
 If you have Insignias and a faction unlock you want, submit them immediately.
 Reputation spent on the right faction at the right time compounds through every fight after.

-- Windrose leveling guide — fastest XP methods to reach biomes where faction content opens up
+The Windrose boss guide lists which faction-locked weapons and abilities give you a meaningful edge on each boss fight.: fastest XP methods to reach biomes where faction content opens up